Industry Marketing

 Roofing Company Marketing: Google Ads and Lead Generation

 The channel mix is usually built around three jobs.
 Local Services Ads can create pay-per-lead visibility for eligible roofing businesses.
-Google Search captures urgent and high-intent queries that need tighter keyword, location and landing page control.
-Google Business Profile, reviews, local SEO, referrals and follow-up validate trust before a homeowner calls.
+Google Search can surface explicit repair, inspection and replacement queries with tighter keyword, location and landing-page control.
+Google Business Profile, reviews, local SEO, referrals and follow-up help homeowners verify the business before they call.

 The hard part is not simply getting roofing leads.
 It is getting the right leads in the right service area, answering them quickly, separating repair from replacement demand, avoiding insurance-related overclaims, and feeding booked-job quality back into the account.
 This article applies the broader Google Ads for local businesses framework to roofing.